nikitabobko/AeroSpace/legal/README.md

 # LICENSE

-AeroShift is an unofficial fork of upstream AeroSpace.
+AeroShift is an unofficial fork of [AeroSpace](https://github.com/nikitabobko/AeroSpace).
 The code in this repository is licensed under MIT.
 See [LICENSE](./LICENSE.txt) for the full license text.

 ## Bundled dependencies and materials